chibui191/bitcoin_volatility_forecasting/README.md

 However, since financial time series data are constantly evolving, no model would be able to consistently forecast with high accuracy level forever.
 The average lifetime of a model is between 6 months to 5 years, and there's a phenomenon in quant trading that is called **alpha decay**, which is the loss in predictive power of an alpha model over time.
 In addition, researchers have proved that the publication of a new "edge" or anomaly in the markets lessens its returns by up to 58%.

-These models therfore require constant tweaking and tuning based on the most recent information available to make sure the model stays up-to-date and learn to evolve with the markets.
+These models therefore require constant tweaking and tuning based on the most recent information available to make sure the model stays up-to-date and learn to evolve with the markets.

 # Next Steps